 Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan (2006)

 Here’s the best-known example today of a doc starring a fictional character, and I probably don’t have to say much about it.
 Sacha Baron Cohen found a way to mock and reveal some of the worst parts of America and Americans by navigating the country in disguise.
 The main difference between his shtick and Johnny Knoxville’s is the presence of cameras, which you’d think would lead to less candid and honest moments.
-Some people still just call this and his less-popular follow-up, Bruno (which I never saw), mockumentaries or pseudo-documentaries.
+Some people still just call this and his less-popular follow-up, Bruno (which I never saw), mockumentaries, or pseudo-documentaries.
 I say they’re pseudo-mockumentaries.
 But really they’re just docs with made-up guides, hardly any different than what narrators are for more conventional docs.

 Unlike most docs on this list, here the fictional character is set up as such from the start, not even holding off the revelation for the final act or beyond the film’s walls.
-In that way, director Vikram Gandhi is making an experiment film by choosing to disguise himself as and create a false Indian guru (“Kumare”) in order to challenge real people’s idea of spirituality.
+In that way, director Vikram Gandhi is making an experiment film by choosing to disguise himself as and create a false Indian guru (“Kumare”) in order to challenge real people’s ideas of spirituality.
 Understandably, many of those people are pissed off in the end, and that makes the enjoyment of the film rather awkward and complicated.

 The Ambassador (2011)